InternetFreedomFoundation/archive/content/post/is-aarogya-setu-privacy-first-nope-but-it-could-be-if-the-government-wanted.md

 +++
-author = "Farkhanda Zahoor"
+author = 'Farkhanda Zahoor'
-categories = ["Surveillance", "SaveOurPrivacy"] date = 2020-04-14T12:26:50Z
+categories = ['Surveillance', 'SaveOurPrivacy'] date = 2020-04-14T12:26:50Z
-description = ""
+description = ''
 draft = false
-slug = "is-aarogya-setu-privacy-first-nope-but-it-could-be-if-the-government-wanted"
+slug = 'is-aarogya-setu-privacy-first-nope-but-it-could-be-if-the-government-wanted'
-summary = "IFF’s Working Paper, analyses the Aarogya Setu application, highlights how it is inconsistent with the right to privacy, is conceivably a risk toward a permanent system of mass surveillance, and suggests clear recommendations to arrest these risks." tags = ["Surveillance", "SaveOurPrivacy"] title = "Is Aarogya Setu privacy-first?
-Nope, but it could be-- If the government wanted.           #SaveOurPrivacy"
+summary = 'IFF’s Working Paper, analyses the Aarogya Setu application, highlights how it is inconsistent with the right to privacy, is conceivably a risk toward a permanent system of mass surveillance, and suggests clear recommendations to arrest these risks.' tags = ['Surveillance', 'SaveOurPrivacy'] title = 'Is Aarogya Setu privacy-first?
+Nope, but it could be-- If the government wanted.           #SaveOurPrivacy'

 +++